On Extending Amdahl's law to Learn Computer Performance: Model design, training, and validation

 \subsection{Analytical modeling}

-Analytical models represent a predictive relationship between the independent system resources and the dependent target variables, often trivially related to the score.
-Accordingly, the target and resource variables need to be specified and an underlying predictive relationship needs to determined and validated using experimental data.
+Analytical models represent a predictive relationship between the independent system resources and the dependent target variable.
+Accordingly, the target and resource variables need to be specified and an underlying predictive relationship needs to be determined and validated using experimental data.